-There’s a difference between what is lowest credit score possible and the lowest you can actually get [even if you tried to do bad]
+There’s a difference between what is lowest credit score possible and the lowest you can actually get [even if you tried]

-Important: All the scores I will be talking about are in reference to FICO – which is the #1 most widely used for lending decisions.
-There are a lot of imitators out there, like VantageScore, but they’re very rarely used.
+Important: All the scores I will be talking about are in reference to FICO – which is the most widely used for lending decisions.
+There are a lot of other credit scores out there, like the VantageScore, but they’re not used by as many lenders.

 In the real world, the lowest credit score you can possibly get will probably be around the high 300’s.
 For example if you: